tlkh/3DC-IAP-Conference-Working-Title/README.md

 It is currently a working title because the name is still in the midst of being decided.
 Afterall, it’s a 3 week event and no longer just one week!

-Discovery Week is organised by 3DC, supported by OpenSUTD.
+3DC IAP Conference is organised by 3DC, supported by OpenSUTD.

 ## Current State
 All IAPS are currently conducted individually by seperate parties, which are usually a series of talks/activities/workshops that encourage students to pursue their interests.